2023 Most Popular Mechanical Engineering Bachelor's Degree Schools in New Jersey

 The colleges and universities below are the most popular for ME majors pursuing a bachelor's degree.

-Our analysis found New Jersey Institute of Technology to be the most popular school for mechanical engineering students who want to pursue a bachelor’s degree in New Jersey.
+Our 2023 rankings named New Jersey Institute of Technology the most popular school in New Jersey for mechanical engineering students working on their bachelor’s degree.
 NJIT is a large public school located in the large city of Newark.

 Women make up 10% of the ME majors at the school.